section-engineering-education/engineering-education/articles/basics-of-transfer-learning/index.md

 Several transfer learning algorithms are used in other related fields.
 Such as medicine, image detection, speech recognition, and recommendation systems to name a few.
 We will go over these in more detail in the following sections.

 #### Medicine
 Many algorithms have been proposed and implemented in medical imaging to reduce the workload of doctors.
 They also serve the purpose of improving the accuracy of judgment.
-One method involves using a [convolutional neural network (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) for model transfer.
-The goal is the segmentation of white matter lesions of multiple sclerosis (MS) in patient images.

-An approach involves segmentation tasks of chest X-ray images using domain adaptation.
+Here is a use case of transfer learning with [convolutional neural networks (CNN)](https://en.wikipedia.org/wiki/Convolutional_neural_network) to automatically [detect Covid-19 from x-ray images](https://link.springer.com/content/pdf/10.1007%2Fs13246-020-00865-4.pdf).
+We can also mention an approach involving segmentation tasks of chest X-ray images using domain adaptation as an example.
 Domain adaptation refers to where a model is trained on a different source domain from the target domain.
 Both domains are related.
+We could also draw from our example on image segmentation under the instance transfer section to visualize how transfer learning for chest x-ray segmentation tasks works.

 Another method involves the use of adversarial domain adaptation.
-This method is used to classify prostate histopathology whole-slide images.
 Adversarial domain adaptation is a method used to transform the features of many target domains to be uniform with source domain features.
+This method is used to classify whole-slide images to be used to diagnose prostate cancer.
+Similar approaches and use of architectures such as CNNs can be used for detection of various cancers, health supervision as well as detection of heart disease.

 #### Computer Vision
 Deep learning has been a driver of computer vision.
 Different neural network architectures are used to carry out computer vision tasks.
 An example of such a task is object recognition.
 Transfer learning for computer vision may occur through transferring of features in neural networks to improve the performance of the target network.
 The layers of a neural network may act as feature extractors.
 Some layers may extract image features such as detecting edges.
 Other layers may focus on task-specific features.
 For a more technical read on this application, feel free to read this [paper](https://arxiv.org/abs/1411.1792) that discusses the transferability of features in deep neural networks.